GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Bugfix branches are used to fix bugs that are present in the ``develop`` branch.
 A similar naming convention to that of the ``feature`` branches are used, replacing "feature" with "bugfix" (i.e. ``bugfix/neo/squashAgentSmith``).
-Typically bugfix branches are completed by a single contributor, but just as with the ``feature`` branches, a collaborative effort may be required resulting a dropping the developer name from the branch name.
+Typically, bugfix branches are completed by a single contributor, but just as with the ``feature`` branches, a collaborative effort may be required resulting a dropping the developer name from the branch name.